cycosoft/eyas-cli/README.md

   - Outputs to `./eyas-dist/`
   - About the size of the project production output
   - Recommended for end-users who do frequent testing, and do not have the benefit of hosting build artifacts on a server.
-- `bundle`: Packages project production output, test config & Eyas for each enabled platform
-  - Does not require Eyas to be installed
-  - Outputs to `./eyas-dist/${title} - ${version}.${platform}.zip`
-  - 60mb - 100mb range
-  - Recommended for one-off testing without installing Eyas to your local machine.

 ## Tips